coralogix/coralogix-aws-serverless/src/cloudtrail/README.md

 **ApplicationName** - Application Name as it will be seen in Coralogix UI.

-**CoralogixRegion** - The Coralogix location region, possible options are [Europe, Europe2, India, Singapore, US]
+**CoralogixRegion** - The Coralogix location region, possible options are [Europe, Europe2, India, Singapore, US].In case that you want to use Custom domain, leave this as default and write the Custom doamin in the ``CustomDomain`` filed.

+**CustomDomain** - The Coralogix custom domain,leave empty if you don't use Custom domain.

 **FunctionArchitecture** - Lambda function architecture, possible options are [x86_64, arm64].

 **FunctionMemorySize** - The maximum allocated memory this lambda may consume, the default is 1024.

 **FunctionTimeout** - The maximum time in seconds the function may be allowed to run, the default is 300.

+**SsmEnabled** - store coralogix private_key as a secret so that it will not be save in the lambda.
+True/False

+**LayerARN** - Coralogix SSM Layer ARN (if SsmEnabled set to false, can leave as empty).

 **PrivateKey** - Your Coralogix secret key.